 Despite the seeming complexity of this dish, it’s actually quite quick to put together.
 Even if you make your own bean dip, you should be able to get dinner on the table in not much more than thirty minutes.
 There are several processes involved, but the lettuce and green herb dressing, for instance, can be prepared whilst the potatoes cook.

-Both the asparagus and sausages can be cooked by griddling or grilling them.
+You can cook both the asparagus and sausages on a griddle or under a grill.
 Neither of these methods takes very long.
 Have a look at my simple griddled asparagus recipe to see how.
 Whilst they’re cooking, prepare the avocado and start to assemble the sausage salad.

 To Pickle Or Not To Pickle?